Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/01-How background jobs work.md

 The core unit of "work" in the Pioreactor software is a background job (called _activities_ in the web interface).
 Background jobs include `od_reading`, `monitor`, automation controllers, all the _automations_ themselves, etc. Often, a community plugin is a background job (or multiple jobs) that gives your bioreactor new abilities.
 There are a few core feature of a background job to be highlighted if you intend on working with them.

-### Inheritance
+### Inheritance and file structure

 All background jobs inherit from the base class `pioreactor.background_jobs.base.BackgroundJob`.
-This class controls most of the behind-the-scenes behaviour of the class, including the following features:
+This class controls most of the behind-the-scenes behaviour of the class.
+Typically, we structure code such that a Python file has a single background job.

 ### State of a job
 A background job can be in one of five different states: